 \subsection{High-Level Multi-Modal Planning}

 We present a high-level planner that lets a multi-modal robot optimize its trajectory while switching modes online.
 The problem is formulated as a Mixed Integer Quadratic Constraint Programming (MIQCP) problem, enabling joint optimization of grid-based path planning and discrete mode selection.
+Note that we chose MIQCP over simpler planners to encode terrain, robot state, and locomotion mode coupling constraints.
 The objective balances exploration, goal reaching within a time horizon, and energy or stability costs, while terrain and obstacle constraints ensure safe, feasible navigation.